pybliometrics-dev/pybliometrics/docs/classes/ScopusSearch.rst

 pybliometrics.scopus.ScopusSearch
 =================================

 `ScopusSearch()` implements the `Scopus Search API <https://dev.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
-It performs a query to search for articles and then retrieves the records of the query.
+It performs a query to search for documents and then retrieves the records of the query.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents